opensourcedesign/opensourcedesign.github.io/docs/how-to-add-an-article.md

 ## Previewing locally (optional)

-For larger contributions, clone the repository and run `npm install` then `npm run dev` to preview your changes at `http://localhost:1313/` with live reload.
+For larger contributions, clone the repository and run `hugo server` to preview your changes at `http://localhost:1313/` with live reload — styling is compiled in the browser, so only [Hugo](https://gohugo.io/) is needed.
 See the main [README](../README.md) for full setup instructions.